fomightez/millefy-binder/README.md

 Step-by-Step:

-To keep this landing page a reasonable length, the step-by-step directions for using Millefy in RStudio provided via MyBinder.org are [here in a separate document](rstudio_use.md).
+To keep this landing page a reasonable length, [the step-by-step directions for using Millefy in RStudio provided via MyBinder.org are here](rstudio_use.md).

 Using Millefy in JupyterLab via MyBinder-served sessions